Romihia/pose-detection-mistake-analysis/README.md

 # PoseSense: Real-time Pose Detection & Mistake Analysis

 This repository contains Python code for performing real-time pose detection on images and live video streams using MediaPipe and OpenCV.
-The implementation uses the MediaPipe Pose model to detect various body landmarks, enabling applications such as fitness tracking, motion analysis, and real-time pose assessment.
+The implementation uses the MediaPipe Pose model to detect various body landmarks, enabling applications like fitness tracking, motion analysis, and real-time pose assessment.

 ## Table of Contents